Applied Movement Science

 For more information, visit the Physical Education Teacher Education (PETE) website.

 In order to enter the Professional Development Sequence (PDS), students must complete all prerequisite courses listed on the four-year guide below and must have a 2.5 GPA in Kinesiology coursework and a 2.5 overall UT GPA.
+Beginning March 2015 the College of Education will require a 2.75 minimum GPA, in accordance with the Texas Legislature.
 Students in this program are also required to participate in UTcreate: Using Technology and Collaborate Resources to Amplify Teacher Education and therefore, must have a laptop computer to use in their course work prior to entering the EDC 370E: Teaching Elementary Physical Education course.
 This course is taken during the spring semester prior to entering the PDS, typically during a student's second year in the major.

 Degree plans and Four-Year Guides: